telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/end-user/user-guide.md

 ## Keyboard Navigation

 The Spreadsheet widget supports many of the Excel keyboard shortcuts as shown in the [List of Keyboard Shortcuts](/web/spreadsheet/end-user/list-of-shortcuts).

+## Known Limitations

+Because of specific requirements, browsers may not support the **Paste** command when initiated from the context menu or the **Toolbar**.
+If you try to apply the command in either of these ways, a popup message is displayed informing you about the limitation.
+Use the keyboard navigation to achieve the result.

 ## See Also